MarkusOttela/ot-harjoitustyo/Documentation/02 - Functional Specification.md

   * The system comes with pre-generated initial ingredient database
   * The user can add ingredients to their own database
   * The user can export their ingredient database (users can create content)
-  * The user can import ingredient databases created by other users
+  * The user can user ingredients created by other local users
-    * The importable information can be inspected

-**WIP: Meal Creation**
+**DONE: Meal Creation**

-1. The user can add one-time meal portions where
+1. ~~The user can add one-time meal portions where~~
-   * The ingredients are not known, but where
+   * ~~The ingredient weight is not known, but where~~
-    * The nutritional values are known (and defined during adding the meal)
+   * ~~The nutritional values are known (and defined during adding the meal)~~

 2. The user can create recipes (templates) that use one or more ingredients in the ingredient database
    * The user can create single portions from these templates by specifying grams of each ingredient used
+    * The program will calculate average nutritional values for the mealprep
-   * The user can add custom accompaniments for the created meal (define ingredient and grams)
+   * ~~The user can add custom accompaniments for the created meal (define ingredient and grams)~~

-3. The user can create a mealprep recipe that use one or more ingredients
+3. The user can create a mealprep recipe that use one or more ingredients and one or more accompaniments
-   * The user can create a dish (an instance of the mealprep recipe by defining ingredients and their grams)
+   * The user can create an instance of the mealprep recipe by defining grams of each ingredient
-       * The program will calculate average nutritional values for each ingredient
+       * The program will calculate average nutritional values for the mealprep
-   * The user can create meals where the mealprep dish (usually sauce) is paired with
+   * The user can create meals where the user lists the grams of mealprep and each accompaniment
-       * Common accompaniments (define grams)
-       * Optionally, custom one-time accompaniments (define ingredient and grams)
+     * The program will calculate average nutritional values for the mealprep

-**Automatic services**
+**Done: Automatic services**
   * The system prompts the user to enter their daily morning weight
-  * The system prompts the user to enter skin fold and circumference information periodically (weekly or monthly)
+  * ~~The system prompts the user to enter skin fold and circumference information periodically (weekly or monthly)~~

-**Statistics**
+**Done: Statistics**
-  * The user can view
+  * The user can view diet progress graph (IMPLEMENTED: weight)
-    * Daily micro- and macro nutrients vs personal nutrition goals and daily recommended intake
-    * Diet progress graphs

 ## 1.2.1 Feature ideas

-* Exercise input menu
 * API for importing exercises (that burn calories in addition to BMR) from e.g. Strava
 * Web server and simple UI for entering information remotely
 * Encrypted progress photo database